New Zealand Labour Party: Formation (1901–1916)

-In 1910 the Independent Political Labour League was relaunched as an organisation called the Labour Party, distinct from the modern party.
+In 1910 the Independent Political Labour League was relaunched as an organisation called the Labour Party (distinct from the modern party).
 Soon, however, the leaders of the new organisation decided that additional effort was needed to promote left-wing cooperation, and organised a "Unity Conference".
 The Socialists refused to attend, but several independent labour activists agreed.
-The United Labour Party was born.
+The United Labour Party (ULP) was born.

 Soon afterward, the labour movement went through the 1912 Waihi miners' strike, a major industrial disturbance prompted by radicals in the union movement.
 The movement split over supporting or opposing the radicals, and in the end, the conservative Reform Party government of William Massey suppressed the strike by force.
 In the strike's aftermath, there was a major drive to end the divisions in the labour movement and to establish a united front.
 Accordingly, Walter Thomas Mills organised another Unity Conference, and this time the Socialists attended.
 The resulting group was named the Social Democratic Party.

 Not all members of the United Labour Party accepted the new organisation, however, and some continued under their own banner.
 Gradually, however, the differences between the Social Democrats and the ULP Remnant broke down, and in 1915 they formed a unified caucus – both to oppose Reform better and to differentiate themselves from the Liberals.
 A year later yet another gathering took place.
-This time, all major factions of the labour movement agreed to unite, establishing the modern Labour Party.
+This time, all major factions of the labour movement agreed to unite, forming the Labour Party as it is today.